 Selecting a pricing technique

-Choosing the right pricing technique can help maximize profitability for each unit sold.
+Choosing the right pricing technique can help maximise profitability for each unit sold.
 There are many types of pricing strategies that one can apply including competition-based, customer-based, marginal-cost, time-based, high-low and psychological pricing.
 We will be going into more depth on these in an upcoming article.
 For now we give an overview of the two most common types, namely cost- and value-based pricing.

 Cost-based pricing takes into account the costs involved in the production and distribution of a product.
 One calculates the costs and adds a markup percentage to create a profit margin.
-This pricing emphasizes the features of the product.
+This pricing emphasises the features of the product.
 Cost-based pricing makes it easier to lower prices through lowering the overall costs.
 This is helpful in trying to beat competitors.
 However, small companies do not do well with this kind of pricing as they might need to sacrifice quality in order to compete with bigger companies.

 Value-based pricing looks at the estimated or perceived value to the customer, as well as the value on the market.
 Historical prices and cost of product is not included here.
 Unlike cost-based pricing, value-based pricing focuses on the benefits a product can provide.
 It requires a deeper analysis of the customer and their needs which is great for understanding what your market requires and then being able to provide for that.
 On the other hand, this type of pricing can potentially alienate customers who prefer affordability.